isomerpages/govtech-stp/_hong-kong/00c-atb-faq.md

 ### **Pre-Departure COVID-19 Polymerase Chain Reaction (PCR) Test**

-#### 4. How do I take the required COVID-19 PCR test in Singapore before departing to Hong Kong SAR?
+#### 4. How do I take the required COVID-19 PCR test in Singapore before departing to Hong Kong?

 The pre-departure COVID-19 PCR test may only be administered at selected clinics and testing centres as listed [here](/pdf/clinic_listing_05112020.pdf).

-All travellers to Hong Kong SAR under the travel bubble arrangement will need to apply for approval [here](https://safetravel.caas.gov.sg/pdt) to take your pre-departure COVID-19 PCR test in Singapore.
-You will need a confirmed flight ticket to Hong Kong SAR in order to apply.
+All travellers to Hong Kong under the travel bubble arrangement will need to apply for approval [here](https://safetravel.caas.gov.sg/pdt) to take your pre-departure COVID-19 PCR test in Singapore.
+You will need a confirmed flight ticket to Hong Kong in order to apply.

 Applicants will be notified of the outcome of their application within three working days via email.